Physician Reporting | Meaningful Use | Registration & Onboarding | EHR Certification Criteria

-In support of physician cancer reporting and Stage 2 Meaningful Use (MU2), the Texas Cancer Registry (TCR) will be implementing electronic reporting from certified electronic health record (EHR) systems.
+In support of physician reporting and Meaningful Use (MU), the Texas Cancer Registry (TCR) is implementing electronic cancer reporting from certified electronic health record (EHR) systems.
 EHR reporting is designed to be secure, automated, and unobtrusive to practice operations.
-Successful ongoing submission to the TCR using this EHR reporting method will also assist eligible professionals in receiving Medicare and Medicaid incentive funds.
+Active Engagement with the TCR using the EHR reporting method will also assist eligible professionals (EPs) in receiving Medicare and Medicaid incentive funds.

 - The four Texas Regional Extension Centers (RECs) support physicians with individualized on-site services, technical assistance, and ongoing support to select, implement or upgrade EHRs, and provide guidance for meaningful use.